taskcluster/taskcluster-rfcs/README.md

 ### I Have an Idea!

 Open an issue!
+Issues should either be more than a week's work, or potentially controversial.
+Anything else can just be filed as a bug (assigned to yourself, of course).

 Ideas should have
  * a pretty specific goal: a user story ("Users can..."), dependency ("This will allow ..") or a completion condition ("All services ..");
  * some vague idea of how this might be accomplished, or a few alternatives; and
  * a list of required resources (time, money, people)

-They should either be more than a week's work, or potentially controversial.
-Anything else can just be filed as a bug (assigned to yourself, of course).
+You can leave the issue un-assigned.
+Shop the issue around to the team to try to get a diversity of opinions on it.

 ### I Have an Opinion!